Divdude77/Divdude77/README.md

 - 👋 Hi, I’m @Divdude77
-- 👀 I’m interested in GUI Developement, AI, Machine Learning, and making other cool programs!
+- 👀 I’m interested in Problem Solving, GUI Developement, Web Developement, AI, and making other cool programs!
 - 🌱 I’m currently learning Python and C#
 - 💞️ I’m looking to collaborate on anything!
 - 📫 How to reach me: Divdude#8637 on Discord